top of page

 • Access a large national and local scholarship database with the ability to search for scholarships.

-If you have any questions about your child's academic, social-emotional, or career journey, please do not hesitate to reach out to Mrs. Mulkern at nmulkern@saratogacatholic.org or (518) 587-7070.
+If you have any questions about your child's academic, social-emotional, or career journey, please do not hesitate to reach out to the counseling office.

 PSAT Information

-The PSAT is open to all Sophomores and Juniors and is typically held in the Fall.
+The PSAT NMSQT is open to all Sophomores and Juniors and is typically held in the Fall at each student's home district.
 There is a small fee for the exam.
-Although preliminary, these exam results are used to match students with colleges and identify additional scholarship opportunities based on scores and interests through the exam.
+Although preliminary, these exam results are used to match students with colleges and identify additional scholarship opportunities based on scores during a student's Junior year.

-SATs are typically taken in a student’s Junior year of high school and in the first two months of their Senior Year.
-Students sign up for the SAT on the College Board website (http://www.collegeboard.org).
+ACTs and SATs are typically taken in a student’s Junior year of high school and in the first two months of their Senior Year.
+Students sign up for the ACT at https://www.act.org and SAT on the College Board website (http://www.collegeboard.org).

-For any colleges requiring standardized tests, SAT exam scores need to be sent by the student directly from CollegeBoard.org (SAT) or ACT.org (ACT).
-We cannot send official test scores from the Counseling, College & Career Center.
+For any colleges requiring standardized tests, exam scores need to be sent by the student directly from CollegeBoard.org (SAT) or ACT.org (ACT).
+We cannot send official test scores from the Counseling, College & Career Office.

 SCC’s School Code is 335050.
 Please use this on all College Board forms and correspondence.